MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/windows-universal-sdk.md

 ---
-title: Universal Windows Platform SDK API contracts
+title: Universal device family API contracts
-description: See a list of all API contracts in the Universal Windows Platform SDK. ms.assetid: 98FDBBB3-79DA-46F8-895D-1219D6C0858E ms.author: nichola
+description: See a list of all API contracts in the Universal device family. ms.assetid: 98FDBBB3-79DA-46F8-895D-1219D6C0858E ms.author: nichola
 author: knicholasa

 ms.topic: reference
-ms.date: 5/2/2018
+ms.date: 6/4/2019
 keywords: windows 10, uwp, universal sdk, extension contract
 ---
-# Universal Windows Platform SDK API contracts
+# Universal device family API contracts

-This page contains a list of all of the API contracts that are part of the Universal Windows Platform (UWP) device family.
-These contracts are available to any UWP application.
+This page contains a list of all of the API contracts that are part of the Universal device family.
+These API contracts are implemented by all Windows 10 operating system editions.
 By default, Microsoft Visual Studio specifies **Windows.Universal** as the target device family in the app package manifest file for UWP apps.
 To read more about device families, check out the [Device families overview](device-families-overview.md) page.

 ## Version 10.0.18362.0